-Flax is a crop and flaxseed is the seed of that plant, Linum usitatissimum.
+Flax is a crop and flaxseed is the seed of that plant, Linum usitatissimum is the scientific name.
 Flaxseed is also known as linseed.
 Flaxseed is found in two forms that are yellow and brown.
 Essential vegetable oil can be obtained from flaxseed called flaxseed oil or linseed oil.
+It is a nourishment and fiber harvest developed in cooler areas of the world.
+Materials produced using flax are referred to in the Western nations as cloth, and generally utilized for bed sheets, underclothes, and table cloth.
+Its oil is known as linseed oil.

 Uses Of Flaxseeds